Date: Feb-Mar 2002

 My finished wine has the aroma and taste of burnt rubber.
 What did I do wrong?

-MEMBERS ONLYDear Wine Wizard, Here’s one problem you may have been asked about before.
+Dear Wine Wizard, Here’s one problem you may have been asked about before.
 My finished wine has an aroma and taste of rubber and burnt toast, a bit like burnt rubber.
-Since I will be making more wine this year, I sure would like to know what I’m doing wrong.
-Would you let me know?
+Since

 Tasting Wine with Dr. Olmo: Dry Finish